MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/preview/cognitiveservices-anomalydetector-readme.md

 ---
 title:
 keywords: Azure, python, SDK, API, azure-cognitiveservices-anomalydetector, cognitiveservices
-author: lmazuel
+author: kristapratico
-ms.author: lmazuel
+ms.author: krpratic
-ms.date: 03/31/2022
+ms.date: 08/03/2023
 ms.topic: reference
-ms.technology: azure
 ms.devlang: python
-ms.service: cognitive-services
+ms.service: cognitiveservices
-ms.subservice: anomaly-detector
 ---
-# Microsoft Azure Anomaly Detector SDK for Python (Preview)
+# Microsoft Azure SDK for Python

 This is the Microsoft Azure Cognitive Services Anomaly Detector Client Library.
 This package has been tested with Python 2.7, 3.6+.
 For a more complete view of Azure libraries, see the [azure sdk python release](https://aka.ms/azsdk/python/all).

-## Usage
+# Usage

-For code examples, see [Cognitive Services Anomaly Detector](https://docs.microsoft.com/python/api/overview/azure/cognitive-services) on docs.microsoft.com.
+For code examples, see [Cognitive Services Anomaly Detector](/python/api/overview/azure/cognitive-services) on docs.microsoft.com.

-## Provide Feedback
+# Provide Feedback

 If you encounter any bugs or have suggestions, please file an issue in the [Issues](https://github.com/Azure/azure-sdk-for-python/issues)